de-jcup/code2doc/README.md

 - Developers have the documentation inside their code
 - Binding to Wiki pages are in code
  - existing documentation can be linked
+- Binding to magic code possible...
+ - e.g parts belonging to each other but only via Reflection is seen